1. Homepage

 In a press release on 27 June, it appears that if the inflation outlook remains, the policy rate may be lowered two or three times during the second half of the year.
 Previously, in March and May, the forecast was two reductions.
 Lower inflation prospects, a weaker economy and a stronger krona are cited as reasons for the adjusted interest rate path.
 The head of the Riksbank, Erik Thedéen, is clear that the krona does not control the interest rate path, but it may have an effect if the Swedish krona continues to weaken.
 The forecasts for 2025 and 2026 remain largely unchanged, with expectations of around 2.75 percent at the end of 2025 and just over 2.50 percent at the end of 2026.

-Lower rates will ease sectors and companies dependent on financing.
-Factoring is on a strong growth trajectory as banks and lending institutions become increasingly restrictive with credits.
+Lower interest rates will facilitate sectors and companies that depend on financing.
+Factoring is on a strong growth journey as banks and lending institutions become increasingly restrictive with credit.
 Factoring enables many large and small companies to grow with a more flexible loan option.

 IFRS 9

-Provisions in the portfolio are very low.
-Almost 100% of the fund's exposure is in category 1, and the security is based on over 30,000 invoices pledged in favor of the fund.
-The invoices roll over 30 to 90 days with credit insurance with and without recourse.
+The reserves in the portfolio are very low.
+Almost 100 % of the fund's exposure is in Category 1, and the collateral is based on over 30,000 invoices pledged in favor of the fund.
+The invoices are rolled over in 30 to 90 days with credit insurance with and without recourse.

 Read more